project-meucci/thimm.github.io/docs/In Search of Soil/Jim-hoorman-soil-health-for-crops-in-search-of-soil-2.md

 ---
-title: Jim Hoorman - Soil Health for Crops | In Search of Soil #2
+title: Jim Hoorman Soil Health For Crops In Search Of Soil 2
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### In Search of Soil  (2020-10-21)